Basque Nationalist Party

-The Basque Nationalist Party (Euzko Alderdi Jeltzalea /eu/, EAJ; Partido Nacionalista Vasco, PNV; Parti Nationaliste Basque, PNB; EAJ-PNV), officially the Basque National Party in English, (Note: A proposal to have the official party name changed to "Basque National Party" (Partido Nacional Vasco) was rejected by party members in November 2011.
-Nonetheless, the party did introduce the change in the English version of the name.) is a Basque nationalist and regionalist political party.
+The Basque Nationalist Party (Euzko Alderdi Jeltzalea /eu/, EAJ; Partido Nacionalista Vasco, PNV; Parti Nationaliste Basque, PNB), officially the Basque National Party in English, (Note: A proposal to have the official party name changed to "Basque National Party" (Partido Nacional Vasco) was rejected by party members in November 2011.
+Nonetheless, the party did introduce the change in the English version of the name.) and The Basque Party in French (Le Parti Basque), is a Basque nationalist and regionalist political party.
 The party is located in the centre of the political spectrum.
 It has been described as Christian democratic, with social democratic and conservative-liberal factions.

-The EAJ-PNV was founded by Sabino Arana in 1895, which makes it the second oldest extant political party in Spain, after the Spanish Socialist Workers' Party (PSOE).
+The EAJ-PNV was founded by Sabino Arana in 1895, which makes it the second oldest existent political party in Spain, after the Spanish Socialist Workers' Party (PSOE).
 The EAJ-PNV is the largest Basque nationalist party, having led the Basque Government uninterruptedly since 1979, except for a brief period between 2009 and 2012.
 In Navarre, it is part of the coalition Geroa Bai, which is currently a junior partner of the PSOE in the Navarrese regional government.
 In Spain at large, the party has been supporting current Prime Minister Pedro Sánchez, a member of the PSOE, since 2019.
 Currently a member of the European Democratic Party, EAJ-PNV was previously a member of the European Free Alliance from 1999 to 2004.
 Earlier it had been affiliated with the European People's Party and the Christian Democrat International (from which it was expelled in 2000).

-The party operates in all the territories comprising the Basque Country: the Basque Autonomous Community, Navarre and Treviñu in Spain, and in the French Basque Country.
+The party operates in all the territories comprising the Basque Country: the Basque Autonomous Community, Navarre and Treviño in Spain, and in the French Basque Country.
 It also has delegations in dozens of foreign nations, specifically those with a major presence of Basque immigrants.
 Its current chairman is Andoni Ortuzar.
 The party's youth wing is Euzko Gaztedi.
 The EAJ-PNV's social offices are called batzokis, of which there are over 200 throughout the world.
 Since 1932, the party celebrates Aberri Eguna (Homeland Day) on Easter.
 Also, since 1977, it celebrates Alderdi Eguna (Party Day).